FelixOnline/v2/content/articles/2016-1-22-the-match4lara-campaign-reaches-imperial.md

 Last week, the Cambridge drive recruited 656 people onto the Anthony Nolan register, which could also help hundreds of others waiting for stem cells to cure blood disorders, including leukaemia.

-Last week, it was reported that a Thai\-Italian man took an eight hour coach ride across Thailand to take the test to see whether he could be a match.
+Last week, it was reported that a Thai-Italian man took an eight hour coach ride across Thailand to take the test to see whether he could be a match.

 Despite its reputation, donating stem cells is a lot like giving blood.
 Most people say it’s painless.
 Only 10% of donations actually involve giving bone marrow, and these procedures happen under a general anaesthetic.